-- Add the rice and stir well to combine.
-Continue to cook for 1–2 minutes, then add water and salt.
+- Add the soaked and drained rice and stir well to combine.
+Add water and salt, and bring to a boil.

-- When the water starts to boil, lower the heat and simmer covered until the rice is soft.
+- Lower the heat and simmer, covered, until the rice is soft.
 Start with 12 minutes, then check it.
-Depending on the rice, it could take longer.
+Depending on the rice variety, it could take longer.

 - Just before serving, gently fluff the rice with a fork to separate the long grains.